 Related Work and Personal Experience

-In addition to academics, applicants to graduate data science degree programs must have:
+In addition to academics, applicants to graduate-level data science degree programs need solid practical skills to receive due consideration.
+Typically, you must have:

 - At least five years of work experience involving quantitative skills

-- Some type of personal experience involving quantitative skills, such as computer hacking, mathematics, coding, statistics, or data mining
+- Some type of personal experience involving mathematics, coding, statistics, or data analysis

-- Letters recommending the applicant from professors or professionals who are familiar with the applicant’s qualifications
+- Letters of recommendations from professors or professionals who are familiar with your qualifications

-Tennessee work experiences that would meet these criteria include:
+In Tennessee, some examples of work experiences that would help you to meet these criteria include:

 - Programmer II at Health Trust in Brentwood